 How do I Enroll?

 CCCA is a joint venture of Columbus County Schools and Southeastern Community College.
-Applications for admission are available at all local public middle schools, the CCCA campus in Fair Bluff, and the CCCA office on the second floor of Nesmith on the SCC campus.
+Applications for admission are available on the school website under “Become a Student”.

-Applications must be completed and returned along with references by April 27, 2013.
+Applications must be completed and returned by April 2, 2023.
 Then each potential candidate will be expected to visit the SCC campus along with his or her parents in order to determine if CCCA would be the best educational environment to reach his goals.
 Students can expect to receive notification of their acceptance by the middle of May and will then need to be prepared to attend freshman “boot camp” at the end of July.

 Frequently Asked Questions

 1. Is busing provided for CCCA students?
-Free transportation is available as long as enrolled.
+Free transportation is available as long as the student is enrolled.

 2. Is school lunch provided?
 School lunch is provided for students at CCCA and is representative of the lunch provided in other high schools.

 3. Do students who attend CCCA wear uniforms?
-CCCA is a school within the Columbus County Schools system and, therefore, follows the same dress requirements as other Columbus County High Schools.
-Students are required to wear student ID’s at all times and also a polo shirt identifying them as part of our school as well as khaki, black, or navy bottoms.
+CCCA is a school within the Columbus County Schools system and, therefore, follows the same dress requirements as other Columbus County High Schools, therefore, there is not a uniform requirement.
+Students are required to wear student ID’s at all times.

 4. Is the calendar and daily schedule the same as the other high schools in the county?
 No, CCCA runs on a different calendar and schedule than the other public schools in order to allow students to take college courses.
-We begin the first week in August and end the middle of May.
-Our days typically run from approximately 9:00am until 4:00pm.
+We begin the first week in August and end towards the end of May.
+Our days typically run from 8:20 – 2:25.

 5. Can I still do sports, JROTC or band at the “big high school?”
 When a student comes to CCCA, he or she is no longer a student at the other high school and cannot participate in their extracurricular activities.
 Of course, you can still go to their games and public events.